CosmWasm/docs/src/pages/how-to-doc.md

   attracting attention.
 - [Tabs](/how-to-doc/tabs): a Tabs component for switching between related content.

-Please use the `.mdx` extension for the documentation files, so that tags can be properly generated and you can use React components inside.

 You can also check out Nextra's [official docs](https://nextra.site/docs) for more information.